greghorne/MappyAsync/README.md

 #
 Goals:  Create microservices to off load processing from the server.
 Use asynchronous coding where possible.
 #
 The following are a list of APIs this project uses.
-The APIs are granular and narrowly defined.
+The APIs are granular and narrowly defined and are deployed on Raspberry Pi's.

     - https://github.com/greghorne/go-api-intersect-usa
     - https://github.com/greghorne/go-api-bing